 Thanks to government open policy, new manufacturers entered the market backed by Chinese technology and the sector become crucial in sustaining Pakistan economic development.
 In the last 15 years, it has become the preferred solution for individual mobility.

 The following factors played a vital role in this development:

 - Independent sourcing of technology i.e Engines from China and Body parts from local vendors.

 - Assemblers of Japanese brands had to pay a big amount as royalty to their principals, while new assemblers are sourcing everything independently.
 It has reduced bike cost.

 - Overhead expenses are small as most of the companies operate in limited areas.

 - Financing/leasing facility is available at local level.
 This facilitated lower-income people to buy a bike despite limited resources.

 In recent years, Pakistani motorcycles industry has been among the fastest in the World.
-Indeed, the milestone of 1 million units has been hit for the first time only in the 2015 and now the market is already running towards the 2 million annual sales.
-Following the over 1.4 million sales achieved in the 2017, the market further boomed in the 2018, with a record of 1.900.382 sales. up 6.6%, and scoring the new All Time Record.
+Indeed, the milestone of 1 million units has been hit for the first time only in 2015 and now the market is already running towards the 2 million annual sales.
+Following the over 1.4 million sales achieved in 2017, the market further boomed in 2018, with a record of 1.9 million sales. up 6.6%, and scoring the All Time Record.

-However, the depreciation of rupee, the tax increase and less cash available for credit, penalized the market since the end of 2018, with motorcycles price further increasing discouraging the demand and the market has taken a negative path.
+However, rupee depreciation together with tax increase and less cash available for credit, penalised the market since the end of 2018.
+Motorcycles’ price further increase, discouraging the demand and the market has taken a negative path.